Deci-AI/super-gradients/documentation/source/ObjectDetection.md

 #### Extreme Batch Visualization during training

-SuperGradients provide an implementation of [ExtremeBatchDetectionVisualizationCallback](https://docs.deci.ai/super-gradients/docstring/training/utils.html#src.super_gradients.training.utils.callbacks.callbacks.ExtremeBatchDetectionVisualizationCallback).
+SuperGradients provides an implementation of [ExtremeBatchDetectionVisualizationCallback](https://docs.deci.ai/super-gradients/docstring/training/utils.html#src.super_gradients.training.utils.callbacks.callbacks.ExtremeBatchDetectionVisualizationCallback).
 You can use this callback in your training pipeline to visualize best or worst batch during training.
 This callback observes a specific metric during training epoch and logs the most extreme batch to configured logger (Default is Tensorboard).
 The logging includes visualization of ground truth boxes and model's predictions.